CSCI-4611-Spring-2022/Lecture-6/README.md

 npm run start
 ```

-Webpack should launch your program in a web browser automatically.
+The build system should launch your program in a web browser automatically.
 If not, you can run it by pointing your browser at `http://localhost:8080`.

 ## License